-The theme of domestic abuse bore a personal resonance with me, yet I wanted to mimic my own journey and create something that had a 'light at the end of the tunnel' feel about it.
+The theme of domestic abuse is such a sensitive topic and yet I wanted to portray a 'light at the end of the tunnel' theme for a particular group of 'survivors.'
 'Staying Put' is a sterling Bradford based charity which encourages the victim to stay but the abuser to leave.
-Through their critical understanding of the complex recovery processes involved, they worked with a 'survivor', Jill Boyd who is a fine-arts teacher, to establish the marvellous 'Butterfly Project,' The latter delivers art therapy workshops to other female survivors who are at an advanced stage of recovery.
+Through their in-depth understanding of the complex recovery processes involved, they worked with a 'survivor', Jill Boyd who is a fine-arts teacher, to establish the marvellous 'Butterfly Project.'
+The latter delivers art therapy workshops to other female survivors who are at an advanced stage of their recovery.

-I covered the workshops for four weeks.
-This resulted in an exhibition at Kala Sangam in Bradford in November 2016, and coincided with various pop-up exhibitions throughout the West Yorkshire district.
+I covered the workshops for four weeks in autumn of 2016, which resulted in an exhibition at Kala Sangam in Bradford in November 2016, and coincided with various pop-up exhibitions throughout the West Yorkshire district.

 These are some of the images that I captured from my time with The Butterfly Project.

 Please note, all the images are copyright protected by Shy Burhan and no usage rights are implied or allowed without express permission of the above…